-Trump To Hold News Conference With Italian Prime Minister
+Trump Says 'No Problem' With Government Shutdown Over Border Wall Funding

 I would be willing to “shut down” government if the Democrats do not give us the votes for Border Security, which includes the Wall!
 Must get rid of Lottery, Catch & Release etc. and finally go to system of Immigration based on MERIT!
 We need great people coming into our Country!— Donald J. Trump (@realDonaldTrump) July 29, 2018

-Manafort's trial is also a likely topic for questions during the president's news conference, although the charges against Manafort do not directly involve Trump.
-Manafort, who led the Trump campaign for five months in 2016, is charged with bank fraud and filing false tax returns.
-He allegedly steered tens of millions of dollars into offshore accounts to avoid paying taxes on money he made working for a pro-Russian political party in Ukraine.
+Trump also said he would be willing to meet with Iran's leaders "anytime they want, no preconditions."
+But he warned that Iran must "never be allowed" to possess nuclear weapons.

-The judge in the case has previously suggested prosecutors are pursuing Manafort in hopes he'll provide damaging information about Trump.
-Manafort is also facing a second trial in Washington, D.C.
+In May, the Trump administration withdrew from an international, multilateral nuclear weapons deal the Obama administration had entered into with Iran and other key Western allies.
+At the time, Trump said the deal was "defective at its core."
+Earlier this month in an all-caps tweet, Trump warned Iranian President Hassan Rouhani to "Never, ever threaten the United States again or you will suffer consequences the likes of which few throughout history have ever suffered before."

-Monday's news conference follows a White House meeting that Trump is hosting with the Italian prime minister.
+Monday's news conference follows a White House meeting that Trump held with the Italian prime minister.
 Conte shares Trump's populist tendencies as well as his skepticism about immigration.

-"Italy has taken a very firm stance on the border, a stance few countries have taken" Trump said during a brief photo opp in the Oval Office.
+"Italy has taken a very firm stance on the border, a stance few countries have taken," Trump said during a brief photo op in the Oval Office before the joint news conference.
 "Frankly, you're doing the right thing in my opinion."

 Conte was the only G-7 leader to embrace Trump's call to invite Russian President Vladimir Putin back into the diplomatic club — an idea that was quickly quashed by other G-7 countries.

 While Trump and Conte are potential allies, Italy has failed to boost its defense spending to levels the president wants.
-Last year, Italy devoted about 1.35 percent of its overall economy to defense, roughly the same level as Germany.
+Last year, Italy devoted an estimated 1.13 percent of its overall economy to defense, less than Germany.

-"We have a lot to talk about having to do with trade, having to do with our military," Trump said.
+"We have a lot to talk about having to do with trade, having to do with our military," Trump said at the news conference.
 "The United States has a very large deficit, as usual, with Italy — about $31 billion.
 And I'm sure we'll straighten that out pretty quickly."

 The president, as is his habit, cited the trade deficit in goods only.
 Counting services, the U.S. has a slightly larger trade deficit with Italy — nearly $35 billion.

-Trump may also use the news conference to tout some positive economic news.
+Although he was expected to, Trump did not use the news conference to tout some positive economic news.
 Last week the Commerce Department reported that the U.S. economy grew at an annual rate of 4.1 percent between April and June.
 That's the fastest pace in almost four years, though it's not clear whether that signals the beginning of a sustained acceleration in growth or just a temporary "sugar high" from tax cuts and increased government spending.